-- Copies of representative selections of your work, such as newspaper clippings, audio tapes, video tapes or internet submissions.
-The selections must be work produced in 2013 or 2014 — not earlier.
-Entries with insight and originality will be considered most favorably.
+- Copies of representative selections of your work, such as newspaper clippings, audio tapes, videotapes or internet submissions.
+The selections must be work produced in 2018 or 2019 — not earlier.
+Entries with insight and originality will be considered most favourably.
 Investigative work is welcome.

-- For newspaper clippings not in English, include an English translation or summary.
+- Applicants do not have to write reports in English.
+French, Spanish, Arabic, Chinese and Russian are acceptable.
+For newspaper clippings not in English, include an English translation or summary.

 - For audio tape and video tape submissions, include a written transcription or a summary in English, even if the originals are in English.

 - Video submissions should be in DVD or CD (preferably NTSC) format.
-Radio applicants should send a CD or MP3.
+Radio applicants should send a CD with MP3 formatted files.

 - Signed letters from two individuals who supervised you and can comment on your journalism experience and qualifications.

 - Endorsement of the Fellowship application from the editor or director of the news organization that presently employs you.
 This endorsement must be originally signed and should: